-Hourly participant Regulation obligations are determined after-the-fact, based on the LSE's actual load ratios.
-Participants can estimate their share of the PJM Regulation Requirement in advance by comparing their hourly load forecast to the PJM hourly load forecasts provided by the PJM.
+- PJM clears the Regulation Market by establishing the list of resources to provide regulation for the next operating hour and by calculating the Regulation Market Clearing Prices (RMCCP and RMPCP) every five minutes as defined in Section 3 of this Manual. - Hourly participant Regulation obligations are determined after-the-fact, based on the LSE's actual load ratios.
+Participants can estimate their share of the PJM Regulation Requirement in advance by comparing their hourly load forecast to the PJM hourly load forecasts provided by the PJM

-PJM Member Actions:
+PJM Member Actions

-PJM Members submit Individual Synchronized Reserve and Regulation offer data for each Resource that is available to provide synchronized reserve and/or regulation (for generation or demand resources meeting the Regulation quality standard and Synchronized Reserve quality standard), differentiated as self-scheduled, External Transaction sale/purchase (identifying seller and buyer) and available for PJM RTOscheduling.
-This information is maintained within the PJM eMKT Web site and is passed to the PJM Ancillary Service Optimizer (ASO).
-Exhibit 10 summarizes this information.

-PJM Members update regulating resource operating limits and availability in the PJM eMKT Web site.
+- PJM Members submit Individual Synchronized Reserve and Regulation offer data for each Resource that is available to provide synchronized reserve and/or regulation (for generation or demand resources meeting the Regulation quality standard and Synchronized Reserve quality standard), differentiated as self-scheduled, External Transaction sale/purchase (identifying seller and buyer) and available for PJM RTOscheduling.
+This information is maintained within the PJM Markets Gateway Web site and is passed to the PJM Ancillary Service Optimizer (ASO).
+Exhibit 8 summarizes this information. - PJM Members update regulating resource operating limits and availability in the PJM Markets Gateway Web site.